 Why The Phrase “Certified Sustainable Palm Oil” Needs a Serious Makeover

-IDENTITY PRESERVED: This is the most desirable form of RSPO certified palm-oil.
-It is, as the name suggests, guaranteed to be from one, singular identifiable source, kept away from unsustainable conflict palm-oil throughout the supply chain.
-The chupacabra of palm-oil, we have not encountered it yet through our own correspondences with companies but welcome finding it someday.
+This is the most desirable form of RSPO certified palm oil.
+It is, as the name suggests, guaranteed to be from one, singular identifiable source, kept away from unsustainable conflict palm oil throughout the supply chain.
+The chupacabra of palm oil, we have not encountered it yet through our own correspondences with companies but welcome finding it someday.

-SEGREGATED: Very similar to the definition above but with one important distinction — this is palm-oil from multiple certified mills and supply bases.
-It is still fully traceable, though some argue that the inclusion of more than one mill means that deception can likely occur, unpoliced.
-We can accept this, as long as it is not from Malaysia or Indonesia, which ground sources convince us is too fragile an ecosystem at this point.
+Very similar to the definition above but with one important distinction — this uses palm oil from multiple certified mills and supply bases.
+It’s not fully traceable to the plantation from which it was harvested, only to the mill at which it was refined.
+As a result, some argue that the inclusion of more than one mill, and little to no plantation record, means that deception can likely occur unpoliced.

-MASS BALANCE: Often to cut the cost of changing company-wide sourcing, this form of CSPO means traceable palm-oil is mixed with “ordinary” conflict palm-oil.
-This is the most common form of whole palm-oil we find.
-To us, this is where the truth begins to bend.
-We don’t accept it as ’sustainable’ palm-oil and don't want to participate in what this sourcing potentially means for wildlife and the environment.
+To us, this is where the truth really begins to bend.
+We don’t accept it as ’sustainable’ palm oil and don't want to participate in what this sourcing potentially means for wildlife and the environment.

-BOOK & CLAIM: Also called GreenPalm Certificates.
-It is the cheapest option for companies making the switch to traceable palm-oil and the distinction that we encounter the most.
-Basically, companies or manufacturers purchase certificates that in turn support the production of traceable palm-oil.
-A large percentage of palm-oil derivatives, because they do not exist as Segregated or Identity Preserved yet, are often GreenPalm.
+Also called GreenPalm Certificates.
+It is the cheapest option for companies making the switch to traceable palm oil and the distinction that we encounter the most.
+Basically, companies or manufacturers purchase certificates that in turn support the production of traceable palm oil.
+A large percentage of palm oil derivatives, because they do not exist as Segregated or Identity Preserved yet, are often GreenPalm.

 Now, don’t get me wrong, I understand why this tiered system exists.
-It's crafted to allow companies who want to be environmentally friendly be a part of positive change, despite their current practices.
+It's crafted to allow companies who want to be environmentally-friendly to be a part of positive change, despite their current practices.
 If you tell a billion dollar enterprise to make a costly change and give them an ultimatum, they are within their right to tell you to take a hike.
-Tell them they have years, four options, and a certificate that makes them look ecofriendly and progressive and they might just participate.
+Tell them they have years, four options, and a certificate that makes them look eco-friendly and progressive and they might just participate.

-The only kind of solution I can suggest at this point is that the word traceable be used more often.
-You can throw the word sustainable at any tier of the system mentioned above and it will fit somehow, some way.
+The only kind of solution I can suggest at this point is that the term “traceable” be used more often.
+You can throw “sustainable” at any tier of the system mentioned above and it will fit somehow, some way.
 But traceability?
-That can't really be finnesed when it comes to Mass Balance or Book & Claim.
+That can't really be finessed when it comes to Mass Balance or Book & Claim.
 This is why I have so many issues with the RSPO.
-To me, their methods can be abused so easily on a customer-level.
-These stock phrases enable companies to lie by omission and count on you being unknowledgeable about palm-oil and the processes surrounding it.
+To me, their methods can be abused so easily at the customer level.
+These stock phrases enable companies to lie by omission and count on you being unknowledgeable about palm oil and the processes surrounding it.